gocd/gocd-ldap-authentication-plugin/README.md

        <value>uid=admin,ou=system,dc=example,dc=com</value>
     </property>
     ```
-* **Password:** The LDAP/AD manager password, used to connect to the LDAP/AD server.
+* **Password (Mandatory if ManagerDN provided) :** The LDAP/AD manager password, used to connect to the LDAP/AD server.
 Required only if a ManagerDN is specified.
-* **SearchBases:** Is a mandatory field which defines the location in the directory from which the LDAP search begins.
+* **SearchBases (Mandatory) :** This field defines the location in the directory from which the LDAP search begins.
 You can provide multiple search bases.
 If multiple search bases are configured the plugin would look for the user in each search base sequentially
-till the user is found.
+until the user is found.

     > Single search base:
     ```xml